-This week I received a thank-you note from a 12-year-old boy named Spencer that could serve as a template for any message of appreciation.
+This week I received a thank-you note from a 12-year-old boy named Stephan that could serve as a template for any message of appreciation.

-Spencer wrote to thank me for taking him and my grandson Trevor to St. Croix.
-With that background, here’s Spencer’s note of thanks:
+Stephan wrote to thank me for taking him and my grandson Dylan to St. Croix.
+With that background, here’s Stephan’s note of thanks: